bcgov/sp2s3/README.md

 ```
 oc new-app https://github.com/f-w/sp2s3.git <-e ENV=VALUE> ...
 ```
 An Openshift app is expected to be long running so env *CRON_TIME_SPEC* documented below is mandatory.
+Unless the task is running hourly or more frequent, it is also advised to set *CRON_TIME_ZONE* because time zone defaults to UTC rather than local by the builder image.

 To uninstall, assuming the app name is the default *sp2s3* and there is no other app with duplicated name